orzechowskikamil/disabled-programmer-setup/README.md

 It's my storage for all editor settings which allow me to code quickier with my only two working fingers.
 It's my private setup but if you have similar problem and you will inspire from this - you are welcome :-)

+Keys are in text form instead of importable file, and it have hidden sense - process of reentering them into every editor which you use when you change computers, companies isn't pleasant, so you reenter only those which you are really using, which give you an idea which of them are most important for you, and need shortest and most handy key combinations.

 ## Common keymap
 Standard programmer editors' keymaps mostly use three letter combinations!
 For what you need standard Ctrl+D "Print"?
 When lastly you printed something straight from your editor?
 I bet you even don't have a printer.